Kalthoff repeater: Origin and production

 In Germany, wheellock repeaters were made by an individual referred to as the 'Master of Gottorp' (who was likely a gunsmith named Heinrich Habrecht).
 Two wheellock magazine guns, made circa 1645 and 1650 respectively, are attributed to Habrecht.
 These guns use a different breech system; the breech is quarter-cylindrical, and rotates at an axis parallel to the bore.
 This breech had one or two chambers.
 A later gun by Dutch gunmaker Alexander Hartingk, uses a similar breech.
 This gun was made circa 1670 for Karl XI.
 Hartingk's weapon uses a second powder magazine that sits to the right of the barrel, and primes the pan.

 A Kalthoff gun engraved with the year 1652 carries the name Cornelius Coster Utrecht.
 This weapon has two ball magazines, one in the fore-stock and one in the butt (in addition to a powder magazine).
 A cylindrical tube behind the breech block holds a strong coil spring, which pushes against the breech block.

 Caspar Kalthoff made a flintlock repeating gun in London between the years 1654 and 1665.
 This gun used a rotating breech, and was later repaired by Ezekiel Baker in 1818.
 An identical gun by Caspar also resides in the Tøjhusmuseet.
 In 1658, Caspar made a repeating rifle that featured a sliding box-breech and had a capacity of 7 rounds.
 Harman Barnes also made magazine guns in London, one of his guns used a rectangular sliding breech block with two chambers (and had a capacity of 5), another used a cylinder breech system (and had a capacity of 6).
 The latter gun was likely made around 1650, though it is unlikely it was completed before 1651.
-This gun shares many features found on one of one of Hendrick Bartmans' guns.
+This gun shares many features found on one of Hendrick Bartmans' guns.
 It is possible the gun was simply imported from Holland and signed by Barnes, and was not crafted by him.
 Kalthoff guns using cylindrical breeches were also made by Jan Flock of Utrecht, some of which he advertised for sale in 1668.
 The price per weapon was at least 260 fl.

 Caspar Kalthoff the younger, the son of Caspar Kalthoff, made repeating weapons in Russia.
 He arrived in Russia between 1664 and 1665, and made a repeating firearm there in 1665.

 Hans Boringholm, a pupil of Mathias Kalthoff, made repeating guns for hunting use.
 Two repeating rifles attributed to Boringholm, dated 1670 and 1671, currently reside in the National Museum of Denmark.
 Anders Mortensen, a pupil of Boringholm, also made repeating firearms.
 On a Kalthoff gun signed By Mortensen, the powder passage is a separate component rather than being part of the lock.